pex-gl/pex-random/README.md

 ### random.element(list) ⇒ <code>\*</code>

-Gets a random element from a list
+Gets a random element from a list.

 **Kind**: instance method of [<code>Random</code>](#Random)